In which the Doctor falls victim to dramatic irony

 ?
 Whatever happened to long white sheets?
 Parents finally grew tired of their kids destroying the linens?

 “Who are you?” not-Buffy asked suddenly, because of course she wouldn’t recognize him.
-Not that the Doctor recognized him either, mind, but at least he had an explanation.
+Not that the Doctor recognized him either, mind, but at least he had an explanation to hand.
 Poor not-Buffy was rather hopelessly lost in that regard.

 Naturally, her question gave the stranger pause.
 “Okay, somebody wanna fill me in?”